gardener/landscapercli/docs/installation.md

-# Installation
+# Installation of the Landscaper CLI

 Prerequisites:
-  - Golang 1.15 or higher
+  - Golang 1.16 or higher

 The Landscaper CLI can be installed by cloning the landscaper-cli github repository and call the following commands in the root folder of the repo: